 Working out of his one man shop, John arguably builds some of the finest stringed instruments in the world by hand.
 He does them one by one - molding and shaping the parts and assembling them to create instruments that not only look stunning when completed, but also possess something that the mass produced instruments lack - the soul of the luthier.

-John has been building guitars, mandolins and ukuleles in a career that has spanned more than forty five years and is best known as the luthier behind the Dell' Arte brand of gypsy style guitars played around the world.
+John has been building guitars, mandolins and ukuleles in a career that has spanned over 50 years and is best known as the luthier behind the Dell' Arte brand of gypsy style guitars played around the world.